Department for Science, Innovation and Technology: Research and innovation

-DSIT is responsible for positioning the UK at the forefront of global scientific and technological advancement.
-It is intended for the department to drive innovation that changes lives and sustains economic growth.
-It will do this by maintaining and developing the physical and digital infrastructure and regulation necessary to support the UK economy and public services, and UK national security.
+DSIT was responsible for positioning the UK at the forefront of global scientific and technological advancement.
+It was intended for the department to drive innovation that changes lives and sustains economic growth.
+It was intended to do this by maintaining and developing the physical and digital infrastructure and regulation necessary to support the UK economy and public services, and UK national security.

-Another stated responsibility of the department is to put British public services, including the NHS and schools at the forefront of innovation, championing new ways of working (with an express focus on STEM subjects to improve outcomes for people.
+Another stated responsibility of the department was to put British public services, including the NHS and schools at the forefront of innovation, championing new ways of working (with an express focus on STEM subjects to improve outcomes for people.

-DSIT is further responsible for managing the UK Government's Research and Development schemes, aiming to optimise public investment to support areas of relative UK strength and increase the level of private investment in an effort to make the UK economy the "most innovative" in the world.
-Moreover, DSIT is charged with promoting a diverse research and innovation system that connects discovery to new companies, growth and jobs – including by delivering world-class physical and digital infrastructure.
-This is with the professed intention of making the UK the "best place" to start and grow a technology business or to develop and attract "top talent".
-DSIT also functions as a means of strengthening international collaboration on science and technology in line with the findings of the 2021 Integrated Review, and to ensure that British researchers are able to continue to work with leading scientists in Europe and around the world.
+DSIT was further responsible for managing the UK Government's Research and Development schemes, aiming to optimise public investment to support areas of relative UK strength and increase the level of private investment in an effort to make the UK economy the "most innovative" in the world.
+Moreover, DSIT was charged with promoting a diverse research and innovation system that connected discovery to new companies, growth and jobs – including by delivering world-class physical and digital infrastructure.
+This was with the professed intention of making the UK the "best place" to start and grow a technology business or to develop and attract "top talent".
+DSIT also functioned as a means of strengthening international collaboration on science and technology in line with the findings of the 2021 Integrated Review, and to ensure that British researchers were able to continue to work with leading scientists in Europe and around the world.

 International Science Partnerships Fund

-DSIT funds and supports multiple bilateral and multilateral international science initiatives through its International Science Partnerships Fund (ISPF).
-These programmes are administered in collaboration with UK Research and Innovation (UKRI), the British Council, and various international partner governments and institutions.
-Programme's funded by the ISPF include the UK–France Researcher Mobility Scheme which supports short-term visits by UK-based researchers to France and supports collaboration in Horizon Europe priority areas such as artificial intelligence, energy transition, and Earth observation.
-Another ISPF funded programme is the UK–Israel Research Collaboration, which is jointly supported by DSIT and Israel's Ministry of Innovation, Science and Technology (MOST).
-It provides £1.8 million (9 million) to promote joint research on shared priorities, and offers grants of up to £200,000 for collaborative teams in both countries.
-DSIT also supports several partnerships in advanced technologies with the United States through ISPF, including the US–UK Artificial Intelligence for Realistic Science, Global Centers on Clean Energy and Climate Change, and the US–UK Quantum Science & Technologies programme.
-These initiatives are supported by UKRI and partner US institutions.
+DSIT funded and supported multiple bilateral and multilateral international science initiatives through its International Science Partnerships Fund (ISPF).
+These programmes were administered in collaboration with UK Research and Innovation (UKRI), the British Council, and various international partner governments and institutions.
+Programme's funded by the ISPF included the UK–France Researcher Mobility Scheme which supported short-term visits by UK-based researchers to France and supported collaboration in Horizon Europe priority areas such as artificial intelligence, energy transition, and Earth observation.
+Another ISPF funded programme was the UK–Israel Research Collaboration, which was jointly supported by DSIT and Israel's Ministry of Innovation, Science and Technology (MOST).
+It provided £1.8 million (9 million) to promote joint research on shared priorities, and offered grants of up to £200,000 for collaborative teams in both countries.
+DSIT also supported several partnerships in advanced technologies with the United States through ISPF, including the US–UK Artificial Intelligence for Realistic Science, Global Centers on Clean Energy and Climate Change, and the US–UK Quantum Science & Technologies programme.
+These initiatives were supported by UKRI and partner US institutions.